modmore/docs/en/05_SimpleCart/v2.x/04_Chunks/44_scRecentlyRow.md

-The Recently Row chunk is being used by the [scGetCart Snippet](../Snippets/scGetCart) to display a row of recently viewed
+The scRecentlyRpw chunk is used in the [scRecentlyViewed Snippet](../Snippets/scRecentlyViewed) to display products the customer recently visited.

 ## Default scRecentlyRow chunk